apache/logging-log4j2/src/site/markdown/log4j-spring-boot.md

 ## Requirements

 The Log4j 2 Spring Cloud Configuration integration has a dependency on Log4j 2 API, Log4j 2 Core, and
-Spring Boot versions 2.0.3.RELEASE or 2.1.1.RELEASE or later versions it either release series.
+Spring Boot version 2.4.0 or later versions it either release series.
 For more information, see [Runtime Dependencies](runtime-dependencies.html).